 Arbejdernes Landsbank is one of the largest retail banks in Denmark.
-With workforce of 1,100 employees and over 23,000 private shareholders, the company serves 270,000 clients through 71 branches across the nation.
+With over 23,000 private shareholders and workforce of 1,100 employees, the company serves 270,000 clients through 71 branches across the nation.
 AL Finans, specializing in factoring, leasing and car financing, is a subsidiary of Arbejdernes Landsbank.
 For the first half of 2018, the company reported profit after tax of US$37.5 million, total assets of US$7.75 billion, loans of US$3.5 billion and deposits of US$6.1 billion.

 Ringkjøbing Landbobank A/S is one of the top 10 banks in Denmark with total balance sheet of DKK 49.286 billion and shareholders' equity of DKK 7.2 billion.
 Established in 1886, it is a regional and niche bank with main operations in central and west Jutland.
 The company is the most popular Danish bank based on customer reviews.
 Nordea is the worst bank in Denmark, according to a Voxmeter survey of about 40,000 customers.
 The Bank’s two major shareholders are UK-based Parvus Asset Management Europe (9.4% of share capital) and ATP (5.1%), a Danish investor and pension provider.
 Landbobank employs about 690 full-time employees and operates a network of over 10 well-established branches in the following cities: Herning, Holstebro, Hvide Sande, Tarm, Viborg, Vildbjerg, Holte, Ringkøbing, Vejle, and Aarhus.
 The Bank is listed on the NASDAQ Copenhagen Stock Exchange (ticker: RILBA).
 In June 2018, Danish FSA has approved the merger of Ringkjøbing Landbobank A/S and Nordjyske Bank A/S.

 Saxo Bank A/S, headquartered in Copenhagen, is an investment bank engaged in multi-asset trading and investment.
 With over 1,600 employees, it has offices in 16 countries including UK, France, Japan, Singapore, China, UAE and Switzerland.
 Over 35,000 financial instruments are available on Saxo Bank’s platforms.
 Clients have access to Stocks, Bonds, CFDs, Forex, Futures, ETFs, and Options.
 Geely Financials Denmark owns 52% of Saxo Bank’s shares and CEO Kim Fournais owns about 26% of shares.